 Consider a technician doing a safety inspection on a vehicle.
-The technician could learn the steps in an online course, and then go to a vehicle and try to recall the steps.
+The technician could learn the steps in an online course, and then go to a car and try to recall the steps.
 Or, the steps could be clearly explained in a well-designed and interactive application that uses voice recognition and is used while the technician does the inspection.
 That’s the result of the Vocollect with Voice product from Honeywell.
-Not only is the technician receiving information specific to the vehicle right in front of him but the device allows him to receive it hands free so he can execute each step as he does them.
+Not only is the technician receiving information specific to the vehicle right in front of him, but the device allows him to receive it hands-free so he can execute each step as he does them.
 This method can be used to equip the employee to do their daily job tasks, can be used as reinforcement training, and could even be used as the initial training guiding the technician through each step even on a type of vehicle they have never seen before.

 4. Security Improvements

 We all know that security breaches grab the headlines.
 When a big brand gets hacked and loses all sorts of confidential information, it can be unnerving.
 But, truthfully, the amount of sensitive information that gets passed to and from mobile devices every day is overwhelming.
 Patient records, financial information, proprietary government content, enterprise intellectual property, and more are all being passed back and forth even as you read this sentence.

 Have you paid a bill with your smartphone lately?
 You are proving the high success rate of mobile security.